publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 [Pub.
 L. 109–171, title V, § 5107(a)(2)][/us/pl/109/171/s5107/a/2], Feb.
 8, 2006, [120 Stat.
 42][/us/stat/120/42], provided that:

 > “The Secretary of Health and Human Services shall waive such provisions of law and regulation (including those described in [section 110(c) of Public Law 108–173][/us/pl/108/173/s110/c] \[set out as a note under [section 1395w–101 of this title][/us/usc/t42/s1395w–101]\]) as are necessary to implement the amendments made by paragraph (1) \[amending this section\] on a timely basis and, notwithstanding any other provision of law, may implement such amendments by program instruction or otherwise.
 There shall be no administrative or judicial review under section 1869 or section 1878 of the Social Security Act ([42 U.S.C.
-1395ff][/us/usc/t42/s1395ff] and 1395oo), or otherwise of the process (including the establishment of the process) under section 1833(g)(5) of such Act \[subsec. (g)(5) of this section\], as added by paragraph (1).”
+1395ff][/us/usc/t42/s1395ff] and 1395oo), or otherwise of the process (including the establishment of the process) under section 1833(g)(5) of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(g)(5)\], as added by paragraph (1).”

  __Implementation of Clinically Appropriate Code Edits In Order To Identify and Eliminate Improper Payments for Therapy Services__

 [Pub.
 L. 109–171, title V, § 5107(b)][/us/pl/109/171/s5107/b], Feb.
 8, 2006, [120 Stat.
 43][/us/stat/120/43], provided that:

-> “By not later than July 1, 2006, the Secretary of Health and Human Services shall implement clinically appropriate code edits with respect to payments under part B of title XVIII of the Social Security Act \[this part\] for physical therapy services, occupational therapy services, and speech-language pathology services in order to identify and eliminate improper payments for such services, including edits of clinically illogical combinations of procedure codes and other edits to control inappropriate billings.”
+> “By not later than July 1, 2006, the Secretary of Health and Human Services shall implement clinically appropriate code edits with respect to payments under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for physical therapy services, occupational therapy services, and speech-language pathology services in order to identify and eliminate improper payments for such services, including edits of clinically illogical combinations of procedure codes and other edits to control inappropriate billings.”

  __Application of 2003 Amendment to Physician Specialties__